Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore XC 9.3.0/XCSingle/README.md

 | defaultShopName                              | The name of the Storefront site.
 | defaultShopCurrency                          | The default currency currency, e.g. "USD".
 | defaultShopLanguage                          | The default language configured language, e.g. "en".

+Prepare a secret client certificate for Commerce Engine Connect to authenticate to the Sitecore Identity Service.
+Create a random string to replace the default "IDServer Client Secret" parameter in file /XCSingle/nested/application.json.
+Refer to the Sitecore_XC-9.3_Installation_Guide_for_On-Prem.pdf on how to "Create a Secret Client Certificate"